MicrosoftDocs/power-automate-docs/articles/mobile/overview-mobile.md

 ---
 title: Power Automate mobile app overview
-description: Get an overview of the Microsoft Power Automate mobile app for Android and the Power Automate mobile app for iOS (preview), including installation, changing environments, and limitations of the app.
+description: Get an overview of the Microsoft Power Automate mobile app for Android and the Power Automate mobile app for iOS, including installation, changing environments, and limitations of the app.
 services: ''
 suite: flow
 documentationcenter: na